These savoury roasted chickpeas are the perfect travel snack, and will take out a salty snack cravings at 50 paces!

 You can find me pretty much everywhere as @hedgecomber.

 Healthy and simple, these savoury roasted chickpeas make a great travel snack perfect for camping or road trips.

 - 1 tbsp oil - I used coconut oil, but olive oil works well too

 Preheat the oven to 200/180 fan/gas 6.

 Dry the drained chickpeas by rolling gently in a clean tea towel.

-Bake for 20 minutes.
 Remove from the oven and sprinkle on the remaining ingredients and toss well.